MC-Hár: History

 Tróndur Bogason plays keyboards and sings.
 He has been the main songwriter in the band, since he joined them in late 1991.
 Twice he has had breaks from the band, but rejoined in 2003.
 Bogason has studied music at the Royal Danish Academy of Music.
 In the period 1999-2005 he took The Masters programme in composition and in 2005-2007 he studied The Soloist programme in composition.
 Bogason has co-worked with the well known Faroese singer Eivør Pálsdóttir, and in 2012 they got married.

-Niels Uni Dam started to make a weekly review of Faroese music in the national Faroese Radio (Kringvarp Føroya) in broadcast called Brunsj.
+Niels Uni Dam had a weekly review of Faroese music in the national Faroese Radio (Kringvarp Føroya) in broadcasts called Kvørnin and Brunsj.